By its nature, the sink area needs to be functional, easy to clean, and designed…

 AGA has recently released the City60 model – at just 60cm wide it’s the same size as a standard cooker, designed to fit into standard oven cavities.
-This smaller model makes an AGA a viable option for those with more compact kitchens.
-From the grand 5-oven AGA to the smaller City60 option, there is now an AGA to fit into any sized kitchen.
+The City60 makes an AGA a viable option for those with more compact kitchens.
+From the grand 5-oven model to the smaller City60 option, there is now an AGA to fit into any sized kitchen.
 As for style, the City60 is available in traditional and contemporary in order to suit the décor of your home.

-The wide variety of colour choices available also ensures that there’s an AGA for every colour scheme.
+Whether you choose a Total Control, Dual Control or City60, the wide variety of colour choices available ensures that there’s a complimentary hue for every colour scheme.
 As well as traditional Black, Cream or Pewter designed to suit any colour palette there are also more striking colours such as Rose, Heather, Duck Egg Blue and Lemon, amongst others.

-For over eight decades AGA cookers have been made in Britain and the AGA has stayed true to its Great British roots; perhaps the reason that so many AGA owners are pleased with their cooker decades after its installation.
+For over eight decades AGA cookers have been made in Britain, staying true to their Great British roots; perhaps the reason that so many owners are pleased with their cooker decades after its installation.
 Despite their longevity AGA is in no way lost in the past.
-They are constantly evolving to keep up with the requirements of modern day living – new generation ovens have timers to economise on heat and time, whilst the City60 appeals to a more contemporary design of kitchen.
+They are constantly evolving to keep up with the requirements of modern day living – new generation ovens (Total Control and Dual Control models) have timers to economise on heat and time, whilst the City60 appeals to a more contemporary design of kitchen.

-As well as the obvious benefits to cooking, taste and general appearance of the AGA itself, the heat of an AGA helps to keep the kitchen warm in cooler months which in turn saves on the heating bill.
-An AGA can even be used to help dry washing, saving money on the running costs of a tumble dryer.
-Whether you are looking for a classic cast iron AGA that harks back to their 1922 origin or a contemporary City60 or AGA Total Control for a brand new property there is an AGA to suit every kitchen.
+As well as the obvious benefits to cooking, taste and general appearance of the AGA itself, their heat helps to keep the kitchen warm in cooler months which in turn saves on the heating bill.
+They can even be used to help dry washing, saving money on the running costs of a tumble dryer.
+So whether you are looking for a classic cast iron AGA that harks back to their 1922 origin or a contemporary City60 or AGA Total Control for a brand new property there is a cooker to suit every kitchen.